Sugarcane Mosaic Virus (SMV)

 SMV infected lawns are yellow-green to brown.
 The leaves remain erect and the canopy does not completely collapse.
 The infected areas are often random shapes and can be any part of the lawn or the entire lawn.
 Often the infected areas will stop along straight or nearly straight lines

-The leaves will have a rectangular patchwork of green, yellow and brown caused by SMV destroying induvial cells.
+The leaves will have a rectangular patchwork of green, yellow, and brown caused by SMV destroying induvial cells.
 The most definitive way to tell if you have SMV is the leaves will have a rectangular patchwork of green, yellow and brown.

 SMV is Mostly Sub-Lethal

 Lawns infected with SMV range from mild to severe.
 Mild to moderate infections have proven to be sub-lethal causing only cosmetic problems.
 In severe cases, SMV destroyed the lawn.
-I suspect that lawn may have been under severe distressed prior to the infection.
+I suspect that the lawn may have been under severe distressed prior to the infection.